jpgsantos/Subcellular_workflow/Docs/SBtab.rst

 .. _e_time:

-- **!Time** - for time series data represents a list of all the time points for all the output data points.
+- **!Time** - for time series data, this should include a list of all the time points for all the time points during which the corresponding output data points were sampled.

 .. _e_y:

-- **`>Y**\ :sub:`i`\ - followed by an index refers to the species ID in the output table and should include the concentration data points.
+- **`>Y**\ :sub:`i`\ - followed by an index refers to the species ID in the output table and should include the sampled concentration data points.

 .. _e_sd_y: